johnnysako/planner/README.md

 - Without Social Security, Selected Roth do NOT have RMDs
 - Without Social Security, Selected Roths DO have RMDs

 This simulation does NOT adjust or account for inflation, so all numbers are in the dollar amount for the simulation start year (set to 2023 in `PyFinancialPlanner.py`).
-For each of the 1000 iteratios, a random number is generated based on the S&P 500 average rate of return and standard deviation with a normal distribution for each year of the financial plan duration as the growth for that year.
+For each of the 1000 iterations, a random number is generated based on the S&P 500 average rate of return and standard deviation with a normal distribution for each year of the financial plan duration as the growth for that year.

 Some notes:
-- When it comes time to withdrawl funds to cover expenses (i.e. income from sources such as RMD, income, social security) the program will pull funds from the first account it finds in `accounts.json` until it reaches 0 and then move to the next account.
+- When it comes time to withdraw funds to cover expenses (i.e. income from sources such as RMD, income, social security) the program will pull funds from the first account it finds in `accounts.json` until it reaches 0 and then move to the next account.
 Once an account is at 0 it is effectively "closed".
+A plan fails when all accounts are 0.
 - If it happens that income (social security or income) and RMDs exceed expenses and taxes, the excess funds will get added to the first account in the list of accounts.
 In the future this should be adjusted to the first "investment" account.

 ## Requirements